nuxt/content/docs/content/6.blog/announcing-v2.md

 }
 ```
 ::
-You can do much more than fetch only one file, take a look at the [querying content](/guide/displaying/querying) section to discover its full potential.
+You can do much more than fetching only one file.
+Take a look at the [querying content](/guide/displaying/querying) section to discover its full potential.

 ## Introducing MDC